AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 ## Firefox WhiteSur theme

-<p align="center">A MacOS Big Sur theme for Firefox 70+</p>
+<p align="center">A MacOS Firefox theme to look more like Big Sur Safari.
+(For Firefox 70+)</p>

 #### Preview
 ![Preview](preview.png?raw=true)

 ## Description

+Aim is to make Firefox look more like MacOS Big Sur Safari.
 This is a CSS theme adapted to work on MacOS from the Linux GTK theme.
-Aim is to make Firefox look more like MacOS Big Sur Safari.
 Based on https://github.com/vinceliuice/WhiteSur-gtk-theme/tree/master/src/other/firefox
 (This is a quick modification, and is not written from scratch.)

 ## Installation
+A script has been added to streamline the installation process.\
+Open terminal, and run `bash install.sh`\
+Follow the prompts

 ### Manual installation